neopixl/tech-radar/radar/2025-07-24/react-native-webview.md

 ---
 title: react-native-webview
 ring: adopt
-quadrant: React
+quadrant: react
-tags: [react-native, webview, web-integration]
+tags: [react-native, webview]
 ---
 React Native WebView is a component for rendering web content within React Native apps.
 It allows developers to embed web pages, display HTML content, or integrate web-based features like payment gateways.
 The library supports communication between JavaScript and native code, enabling dynamic interactions.
 It is highly customizable and supports both iOS and Android.